Soucyr/Maze/README.md

 # Maze
-Part of old game project
+Part of old game project.
+Explore a cave, escape monsters and crush them with walls.